-A narcissistic mother may be jealous of her daughter.
+A narcissistic mother is often jealous of her daughter.
 Instead of nurturing and supporting her child, the narcissistic mother will compete with her.
 This is because she sees her daughter as a threat.
 The idea that her daughter might become more beautiful or successful than her is more than she can stand.

-This is why such mothers are so critical of their daughters.
+This is why such narcissistic mothers are so critical of their daughters.
 They berate them and criticise them, in the process destroying their self-esteem.
-They may even tell their daughters that they are too fat, or too thin, or too pale..
-Nothing is too hurtful or out of bounds when it comes to “putting their daughter in their place.”
+They may even tell their daughters that they are too fat, or too thin, or too pale.
+Nothing is too hurtful or out of bounds when it comes to “putting their daughter in her place.”

 Daughters of Narcissistic Mothers form a fearful avoidant attachment style

-A narcissistic mother usually has difficulty showing love and affection to her daughter.
+A narcissist mother does not express unconditional love and affection to her daughter.
 As far as she is concerned, her daughter is simply an extension of herself and exists to meet her needs.
-She may see showing any kind of love or affection as a sign of weakness.
+She may even see showing any kind of love or affection as a sign of weakness.

 The impact of a fearful avoidant attachment style in adulthood can be significant.
 Individuals with this attachment style often have difficulty trusting others and bonding with them.
-They may have a deep fear of abandonment, and as a result, may find it difficult to let anyone get too close.
-They may also find it difficult to open up and share their feelings, and are hypervigilant and constantly on guard.
-This puts a lot of pressure on the relationship and can make it difficult to sustain.
-This can lead to a cycle of unhealthy relationships where the individual is constantly searching for something that they are afraid they will never find.
+They have a deep fear of rejection and abandonment, and as a result, they find it difficult to let anyone get too close.
+They also find it difficult to open up and share their feelings, and are hypervigilant and constantly on guard.
+This puts a lot of pressure on their relationships and can make it very difficult to sustain them, leading to a cycle of unhealthy relationships where the individual is constantly searching for something that they are afraid they will never find.

 Daughters of Narcissistic Mothers have difficulty setting boundaries

 Another impact of having a narcissistic mother is that her daughter will have difficulty setting boundaries.
-A narcissistic mother often expects her daughter to meet her needs and will get angry or sulky if she doesn’t.
-In fact she often wants to live vicariously through her daughter and will push her to achieve things that she herself was never able to.
+Narcissistic mothers often expect their daughters to meet their every need and will get angry or sulky if they don’t.
+In fact they often want to live vicariously through their daughters and will push them to achieve things that their mothers were themselves never able to.

 The Danger of Codependency